Sedan Slams Into Fair Lawn Bank Building

 A building inspector was required to check the building for structural damage.

-Responding were borough police, firefighters and EMS and members of Fair Lawn Heavy Rescue.
+Responding were borough police, firefighters and EMS and members of Fair Lawn Rescue Squad.

 Boyd A. Loving took the photos and contributed to this account.